 Nrich has a small number of articles on Bloom’s taxonomy, this by Jennifer Piggott showing the hierarchy of thinking skills together with skills and question cues and this by Jenni Way on using questioning to stimulate mathematical thinking, with an addendum also which includes ideas for questions to use for student investigation.

-A very useful resource is this booklet of sample questions which has been created as part of a project funded by the NCETM on Questioning the use of Bloom’s Taxonomy.
-I have tried many of these in the classroom, they really make students think and encourage a deep understanding.
 Not just for Maths but applicable to any subject I’d recommend very highly the Brighton and Hove Assessment for Learning project –Questions worth asking.
 This includes many practical suggestions for the classroom and concludes with a self analysis.
 The project includes the use of Bloom’s Taxonomy as an aid to thinking about the level of challenge / thinking required for a question.